masv/multi-account-with-aws-vault/multi-account-with-aws-vault.md

 ---

-Once signed in to the Identity account, the user can *switch role* and use the AWS console as usual.
+Once signed in to the Bastion account, the user can *switch role* and use the AWS console as usual.

 ![inline](switch-role.jpeg)